Josh Allen: Philanthropy

 Allen is a spokesperson for the John R. Oishei Children's Hospital in Buffalo.
 As part of a deal with the hospital, Allen makes appearances, visits patients, and is in commercials to support fundraising efforts.
 During the 2019 season, Allen donated $200 to the hospital for each of his touchdowns.
-He scored 29 total touchdowns in the 2019 season, resulting in a total donation of $5,800 to the hospital.
 Allen has a personal connection to children's health because his younger brother, Jason, was hospitalized for a few days as a child with Kawasaki disease, a rare condition which inflames blood vessels.

 After Allen played a game following the death of his grandmother, Patricia, Bills fans gratefully donated in $17 increments (17 being Allen's jersey number) to the hospital in her memory.
 By the end of 2020, the total amount donated had exceeded $1 million.
 On November 21, 2020, Oishei Children's Hospital announced that they would be naming a new wing on the 10th floor as the "Patricia Allen Pediatric Recovery Wing" to honor the donations received by the Bills fans.
 Allen and his family then consulted with the hospital to establish the "Patricia Allen Fund".

 Prior to this, Allen considered starting a foundation but instead decided to support existing organizations, including the Fresno, California chapter of the Leukemia & Lymphoma Society, where his sister works in fundraising, and the Jessie Rees Foundation, which supports children fighting cancer.
 Allen wears a blue "NEGU" (Never Ever Give Up) bracelet from the foundation.

 In March 2020, Allen donated $25,000 to the Terry and Kim Pegula Western New York COVID-19 Community Response Fund.
 Allen also matched $10,000 in donations to Kaleida Health's COVID-19 Response Fund.